smithjd/sql-pet/docs/090-lazy-evalutation-and-downloading.md

 ### Lazy Queries

-"*When you create a "lazy" query, you're creating a pointer to a set of conditions on the database, but the query isn't actually run and the data isn't actually loaded until you call "next" or some similar method to actually fetch the data and load it into an object.*" ^[https://www.quora.com/What-is-a-lazy-query]  The `collect()` function retrieves data into a local tibble.^[https://dplyr.tidyverse.org/reference/compute.html]
+"*When you create a "lazy" query, you're creating a pointer to a set of conditions on the database, but the query isn't actually run and the data isn't actually loaded until you call "next" or some similar method to actually fetch the data and load it into an object.*" ^[https://www.quora.com/What-is-a-lazy-query]

 ## Lazy evaluation and lazy queries

-### Dplyr connection objects
+### `dplyr` connection objects
 As introduced in the previous chapter, the `dplyr::tbl` function creates an object that might **look** like a data frame in that when you enter it on the command line, it prints a bunch of rows from the dbms table.
-But is actually a **list** object that `dplyr` uses for constructing queries and retrieving data from the DBMS.
+But it is actually a **list** object that `dplyr` uses for constructing queries and retrieving data from the DBMS.

 The following code illustrates these issues.
 The `dplyr::tbl` function creates the connection object that we store in an object named `rental_table`:

 ```r
 rental_table <- dplyr::tbl(con, "rental")
 ```

-At first glance, it kind of **looks** like a data frame although it only prints 10 of the table's 16,044 rows:
+At first glance, it _acts_ like a data frame when you print it, although it only prints 10 of the table's 16,044 rows:

 ```r
 rental_table